elastic/examples/scraping-prometheus-k8s-with-metricbeat/README.md

 ```

 ### Clone the YAML files
-Either clone the entire Elastic examples repo or use the wget commands in download.txt:
+Either clone the entire Elastic examples repo or use the wget commands in download.txt (wget is required, if you do not have it just clone the repo):

 ```
 mkdir scraping-prometheus-k8s-with-metricbeat